 Microsoft has officially released the new Skype for Business client and Skype for Business Online which will replace Microsoft Lync by the end of May 2015.

-If you are currently using Microsoft Lync Online as part of Office 365, the new Skype for Business user experience will appear for you in the coming weeks.
+If you are currently using Microsoft Lync Online as part of Microsoft 365, the new Skype for Business user experience will appear for you in the coming weeks.
 For users that need more time to prepare for Skype for Business, Microsoft has provided the ability for administrators to switch between Skype and Lync.

 Skype for Business takes certain aspects from Skype however they now added Microsoft Lync features and enterprise security which will make life easier for IT departments and managed IT services providers (MSP) that are responsible for managing Skype.